-A healthy digestion is really the key to good health.
-If our digestion doesn’t work properly our health is going to suffer and that is not just the body, as research shows us also the mind.
-I can’t emphasize enough how important it is to improve your digestion because most people’s digestion nowadays is not working at its best.
-Stress also hampers and affects your digestion.
-There is some more info for you below and in this video including some tips on how to improve your digestion.
+A healthy digestion and metabolism is key to good health.
+If these don’t function properly, our health is going to suffer, and that is not just the body, as research shows us also the mind.
+Most people’s digestion nowadays is not working at its best.
+One reason is that stress also hampers and affects your metabolism.
+There is some more info for you below.
+And you will find some tips on how to improve your digestion and metabolism in this video.

 A Healthy Digestion

-Digestion is the process by which foods and liquids are broken down into their smallest parts so that the body can absorb them and nourish cells to provide us with energy.
-Being healthy doesn’t just depend on what you eat or how you eat it, it also depends on whether your digestive system can process the food properly and eliminate the waste.
+Digestion is the process by which foods and liquids are broken down into their smallest parts so that the body can absorb them and nourish the cells in your body to provide us with energy.
+Being healthy doesn’t just depend on what you eat or how you eat it; it also depends on whether your digestive system can process the food properly and eliminate the waste.

-Poor Digestion is affecting millions of people all over the world and the problem is made more complex because of all the man-made food that has been introduced in the last 50 years.
+Poor digestion is affecting millions of people, and the problem is made more complicated because of all the human-made food that have become available in the last 50 years.

 So how can you improve your digestion?
 Here are some simple tips:

-- Eat slowly and chew your food well – It’s best not to eat on the run (which means your body is not focusing on digesting food).
+- Eat slowly and chew your food thoroughly – It’s best not to eat on the run (which means your body is in stressed mode and not focusing on digesting food).
 Chewing your food releases valuable enzymes in your mouth and lubricates the food.
-Enzymes released while you chew your food help to break chemical bonds.
+The enzymes that are released while you chew food will help to break down your food.

 - Using Spices – In Ayurveda, we add spices like ginger, cumin, coriander, cinnamon, fennel, rosemary, oregano, and other warming spices to our food to make them more easily digestible.

 - Lemon juice and warm water – Starting your day with one big glass of warm water and lemon juice (half a lemon) will do wonders for your health.
-The benefits of warm water and lemon juice are amazing and include: a boost in your immune system, pH balance, aid in weight loss, natural diuretic, helps clear up skin, and it can hydrate your lymph system.
-Warm water and lemon help with digestion by cleansing your stomach while moving leftover debris and excess acid away.
+The benefits of warm water and lemon juice are amazing and include: a boost in your immune system, pH balance, aid in weight loss, natural diuretic, helps clear up the skin, and it can hydrate your lymph system.
+Warm water and lemon improve your digestion by cleansing your stomach and intestines and moving leftover debris and excess acid away.

 - Apple cider vinegar – Adding one tablespoon of organic apple cider vinegar to 1/4 glass of water can help stimulate hydrochloric acid (HCL) in your stomach.
 It’s good to drink this 30 minutes before your meals.
-Hydrochloric acid (HCL) breaks down food.
+Hydrochloric acid (HCL) breaks down the protein in food.
 If you don’t produce enough HCL than you have an underactive stomach or hypochlorhydria.
-Symptoms of this include: bloating, belching after meals, cramping and abdominal pain.
+Symptoms of this include: bloating, belching after meals, cramping, and abdominal pain.

 - Avoid drinking with your meal – Drinking shortly before or after food can dilute HCL and digestive enzymes.
 Especially, drinking cold beverages during a meal can slow down digestion as food is broken down and digested more effectively at body temperature.
-If you need to drink while eating, try warm water or herbal teas.
+If you need to drink while eating, try sipping a small amount of warm water or herbal teas.

-- Avoid processed foods – Digestive enzymes are found naturally in all uncooked and unprocessed whole foods but they are destroyed by heat and commercial processing.
-Your body produces its own enzymes too of course but when it needs to produce all the required enzymes (because there is less or none in the food you eat) it puts a big strain on your digestive system.
+- Avoid processed foods – Digestive enzymes are found naturally in all uncooked and unprocessed whole food, but they get destroyed by heat and commercial processing.
+Your body produces enzymes too, but when it needs to provide all the required enzymes (because there is less or none in the food you eat), it puts a significant strain on your digestive system.

-- Avoid antibiotics and medications – Antibiotics can be a lifesaver but unfortunately, they are nowadays prescribed far too often.
+- Avoid antibiotics and medications – Antibiotics can be a lifesaver, but unfortunately, they get prescribed far too often.
 Antibiotics don’t just kill the harmful bacteria in your body but also the beneficial bacteria in your gut.
-Most medications affect our digestion in a negative way.
+Most medications may negatively affect our digestion.

 These are some simple ways of improving your digestion.
-Sometimes that is not enough and then herbs, supplements, probiotic beneficial bacteria supplements, and digestive enzymes can help.
+Sometimes that is not enough, and then taking herbs, supplements, probiotic beneficial bacteria supplements, and digestive enzymes can help.
 Please don’t hesitate to contact me if you need some help.